-Hyperledger hosts and incubates multiple technology projects, all advancing business blockchain frameworks and modules through open source collaboration.
+Hyperledger hosts multiple technology projects, all advancing business blockchain frameworks and modules through open source collaboration.
 Currently, Hyperledger hosts 6 open source frameworks and 3 open source blockchain tools.

 1. A distributed ledger is a common system of record with no central authority.